aws/aws-cdk-go/awscdk/assertions/README.md

 The corresponding `findXxx()` API is complementary to the `hasXxx()` API, except instead of asserting its presence, it returns the set of matching messages.

-In addition, this suite of APIs is compatible with `Matchers` for more fine-grained control.
+In addition, this suite of APIs is compatable with `Matchers` for more fine-grained control.
 For example, the following assertion works as well:

 ```go